-- i) the number of separate courses taught by each member of the department/program, and the number of scheduled contact hours per course; - the number of hours of preparation, grading and administration per course, with appropriate additional emphasis where new course development and preparation is involved (a new course preparation will be defined as any course the faculty member has not taught in the previous four (4) years); - the number of students enrolled in each course, particularly where no Laboratory Demonstrator/Tutorial Leader/Marker assistance is expected to be provided; - iv) the number of hours of student counselling per course, and the supervision of graduate students, reading courses and honours theses; - v) the level (i.e., introductory, upper year, graduate, etc.) and type (i.e., lecture, seminar, etc.) of each course; - vi) assistance of others in the teaching of the course; - vii) the individual faculty member's research and scholarship commitments; - viii) involvement in graduate teaching; assignment of duties shall be made jointly by the member's department/program Chair and the Director of the relevant graduate program; where there is a dispute between the Chair and the Director, the assignment will be made jointly by the Deans of Arts and Science and Graduate Studies; - ix) particular consideration of the goal, endorsed by both parties, of fostering the academic development of members newly embarking upon their academic careers; - x) the university service of individual members; - xi) whenever possible, a member shall be offered the opportunity to teach two (2) or more sections of the same course during the same academic year, as well as the opportunity to teach the same course during more than one (1)session of the same academic year; - xii) the Dean shall endeavour to ensure that departments and programs establish a maximum number of undergraduate and graduate theses to be supervised by each of their members at any one time; members shall not be required to supervise more than that number; - xiii) the Dean shall ensure that members receive the necessary assistance with Reprotext arrangements; - xiv) over the life of this Agreement, the average advising load for members shall not exceed seventeen (17) advisees; the number of advisees in any year may be raised to nineteen (19) with the member's consent;
+- i) the number of separate courses taught by each member of the department/program, and the number of scheduled contact hours per course; - ii) the number of hours of preparation, grading and administration per course, with appropriate additional emphasis where new course development and preparation is involved (a new course preparation will be defined as any course the faculty member has not taught in the previous four (4) years); - iii) the number of students enrolled in each course, particularly where no Laboratory Demonstrator/Tutorial Leader/Graduate Teaching Assistant/Marker assistance is expected to be provided; - iv) the number of hours of student counselling per course; - v) the supervision of graduate students, reading course students and honours theses students; - vi) the level (i.e., introductory, upper year, graduate, etc.) and type (i.e., lecture, seminar, etc.) of each course; - vii) assistance of others in the teaching of the course; - viii) the individual faculty member's research and scholarship commitments; - ix) involvement in graduate teaching; - x) particular consideration of the goal, endorsed by both parties, of fostering the academic development of members newly embarking upon their academic careers; - xi) the university service of individual members; and - xii) any other relevant factors.

+Whenever possible, a member shall be offered the opportunity to teach two (2) or more sections of the same course during the same academic year, as well as the opportunity to teach the same course during more than one (1) session of the same academic year.

+The Dean shall endeavour to ensure that departments and programs establish a maximum number of undergraduate and graduate theses to be supervised by each of their members at any one time; members shall not be required to supervise more than that number.

+Over the life of this Agreement, the average advising load for members shall not exceed seventeen (17) advisees; the number of advisees in any year may be raised to nineteen (19) with the member's consent.

-- xv) the Dean shall administer an Annual Teaching Support Fund as set out in IV.2.1.1.1; and, - xvi) any other relevant factors.
+The Dean shall administer an Annual Teaching Support Fund as set out in IV.2.1.1.1.